I am one of the baby boomers, born between 1946 and 1964. I sometimes wonder how we survived our childhoods. Consider:

 Little League had tryouts and not everyone made the team.
 Those who didn't had to learn to deal with disappointment.

-We have produced some of the best risk-takers, problem solvers, inventors and entrepreneurs ever.
+The boomers and their parents have produced some of the best risk-takers, problem solvers, inventors and entrepreneurs ever.

 The last 50 years have seen an explosion of innovation and new ideas.